frankd1248-hub/Burrito/README.md

 A high-level, dynamically typed programming language written with C.
 This was based off of most of the features from Robert Nystrom's Lox, with my own QoL ones sprinkled in.

-Namely, break&continue, switch, ternary operator, mutation, inc/decrementation, modules to go with natives, string indexing, native printf-style printing, runtime escape characters.
+Namely, break&continue, switch, ternary operator, mutation, inc/decrementation, modules to go with natives, string indexing, native printf-style printing, runtime escape characters, and arrays.

+Constant folding and constant propagation also included.

 Did I mention fast graphics with Raylib?